mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 From this list, you can access the [landing page reports](lp-report.md) for published items.

-You can also delete, duplicate and unpublish a landing page.
+You can also delete, duplicate, and unpublish a landing page.

 >[!CAUTION]
 >